Sm0n1/clayborne/README.md

 Always use templates and concepts over inheritence.
 Avoid explicit function/operator overloading.
 In general, avoid polymorphism.

-#### C Arrays
+#### Arrays

-Prefer std::Array for static sizes, std::Vector for dynamic sizes, and std::Span for arguments.
+Prefer std::array for static sizes, std::vector for dynamic sizes, and std::span for arguments.

 #### Constants